Koppeltaal/KT2-Docker-Compose/build_and_dump/README.md

 logic instead.

-The main use-case is rebuilding the `/docker-entrypoint-initdb.d/01-restore-fhir-database.sql` file.
-The FHIR service can change over time.
+The main use-case is rebuilding the `/docker-entrypoint-initdb.d/01-restore-fhir-database.sql` file as the FHIR service can change over time.

+In other words, the main target audience for build-and-dump tooling is the __maintainers__ of this KT2 Docker Compose repository and configuration.

 ## Important